shmalebx9/2020UABCANs/Torts/CAN.md

 + Something must escape from the defendant's land for the rule in Rylands to apply.

 # Vicarious Liability

+**Elements:**

++ An employer is liable for torts which were committed by an empolyee AND
++ Committed in the course of employment

+**Tests for whether tortfeasor is an employer:**

++ Control test (did the supposed employer have control over the person who committed the tort)
++ Organization/integration test (is the person who committed the tort an integral part of the defendant's organization/company)
++ Ownership of tools
++ Chance of profit
++ Risk of loss

 **At a glance:** A defendant is liable for torts committed by employees in the course of their employment, whether or not the defendant exercised reasonable care.